Former Cluster of Excellence – Engineering of Advanced Materials

 At EAM researchers from 9 disciplines (Applied Mathematics, Chemical and Biological Engineering, Chemistry, Computer Science, Electrical Engineering, Materials Science and Engineering, Mechanical Engineering, Physics and Medicine) collaborate in basic research as well as in many areas of application.

-EAM Graduate School GS AMP
+Graduate School GS EAM

 Interdisciplinary network of partners